Coni63/webGL-movie/HELP.md

 * max_depth : Depth of the frustum
 * display_fps : hide/show the Stats Panel
 * regenerate : same as pressing "g"

-## Authors

-* **Nicolas MINE** - *Initial work* - [Coni63](https://github.com/Coni63)

-## Acknowledgments

-Some pieces of codes comes from som answers on StackOverflow forum.
-Most usefull ones will be displayed below :

-## To be done

-This project is still under constructions with a lot of features to include.
-Feel free to create a Pull request, let me know for improvements possible or issues.
-As mentionned above, a new dataset from IMDB will be used to create a more relevant clustering.

 ## Possible issues